-However, it makes no sense at all for a solar customer on a TOD rate to charge their EV then, since she would be billed in real dollars for this privilege that cannot be offset by earned bill credits.
-The numbers here are significant, 60 kilowatt hours of charging twice a week at \$0.13 cents per kilowatt, that's the off-peak rate, super off-peak rate, would cost the customer \$62 a month in real dollars.
-Such a customer would be better off charging her EV during the off-peak period when her solar generation is
+14 However, it makes no sense at all for a solar customer on a TOD rate to charge their 15 16 EV then, since she would be billed in real 17 dollars for this privilege that cannot be 18 offset by earned bill credits.
+The numbers 19 here are significant, 60 kilowatt hours of 20 charging twice a week at \$0.13 cents per 21 kilowatt, that's the off-peak rate, super 22 off-peak rate, would cost the customer \$62 a 23 month in real dollars.
+Such a customer would be better off charging her EV during the 24 25 off-peak period when her solar generation is

-1 2/21/2023 - Hearing
+2/21/2023 - Hearing at maximum.

-2 at maximum.

-3 She'd be even better off staying on a

-4 flat rate tariff when it would not matter to

-5 her bill when she charges the EV.
-She can

-6 even charge it during what is the peak period

-7 for those on time-of-day rates, and still not

-8 see a bill.
-Thus, time-of-day rates produce

-9 no incentive for a solar customer with a

-10 larger rate to change her behavior to reduce

-11 greenhouse gas emission.
-In fact, they

-12 provide a considerable disincentive for doing

-13 that.

-14 This isn't the major issue right now,

-15 but it will grow to become a significant

-16 impediment to greenhouse gas reduction in the

-17 future.
-There are roughly 50,000 solar
+3 She'd be even better off staying on a flat rate tariff when it would not matter to 4 5 her bill when she charges the EV.
+She can 6 even charge it during what is the peak period 7 for those on time-of-day rates, and still not see a bill.
+Thus, time-of-day rates produce 8 9 no incentive for a solar customer with a 10 larger rate to change her behavior to reduce In fact, they 11 greenhouse gas emission.
+12 provide a considerable disincentive for doing 13 that.